phn/pytpm/doc/reference_tpm.rst

 ++++++++++++++++++++++++++++++++++++++

 The ``v62v3`` function applies space motion to the position vector in a ``V6`` vector.
-The veolcity components and multiplied with the time interval provided and then the result is added to the corresponding position component.
+The velocity components and multiplied with the time interval provided and then the result is added to the corresponding position component.
 The resulting ``V3`` position vector is returned.